Lockheed SR-71 Blackbird: Complete powerplant

-At supersonic speeds not all the airflow approaching the inlet capture area entered the inlet.
-At supersonic speeds an intake always adapts to the engine requirements, rather than forcing air into the engine, and the unwanted air flows around the outside of the cowl, causing spillage drag.
-More than half the air approaching the capture area had to be spilled at low supersonic speeds and the amount reduced as the design speed was approached because the inlet airflow had been designed to match the engine demand at that speed and the chosen design point ambient temperature.
-At this speed the spike shock touched the cowl lip and there was minimal spillage (with its attendant drag) as shown by Campbell.
+At supersonic speeds, the intake adapts to the engine requirements, allowing some approaching air to flow around the outside of the cowl, causing spillage drag.
+At low supersonic speeds, more than half of the air was spilled, but this fraction shrank as the aircraft approached the higher speeds where the inlet airflow and engine demand were designed to match.
+At this speed, the spike shock touched the cowl lip and there was minimal spillage (with its attendant drag), as shown by Campbell.
 The inlet and engine matching was also shown by Brown, who emphasized the benefit of increased engine airflow at higher Mach numbers that came with the introduction of the bleed bypass cycle.
 These two authors show the disparity between inlet and engine for the Blackbird in terms of airflow and it is further explained in more general terms by Oates.

 Engine operation was adversely affected when operating behind an unstarted inlet.
 In this condition the inlet behaved like a subsonic inlet design (known as a pitot type) at high supersonic speeds, with very low airflow to the engine.
 Fuel was automatically diverted, by the fuel derich system, from the combustor to prevent turbine over-temperature.